 Project set-up is less of a common property and more of a “best practise” approach to creating each new project.
 Correct set-up of a project will increase efficiency of workflow and reduce potential issues when migrating data or when several users are all working on a single project.
 These steps are recommended as a good approach to starting each new project with FMOD Designer 2010

-Whenever possible, give each new project within FMOD Designer 2010 its own location. following list highlights additional steps that will facilitate the most efficient workflow during production.
+Whenever possible, give each new project within FMOD Designer 2010 its own location.
+The following list highlights additional steps that will facilitate the most efficient workflow during production.

 Create a unique master project folder on the working drive that will contain the entirety of the project